AryaKris/ReadMe-Generator/ReadmeGenerator.md

 ## Usage

-Inquirer is an NPM package that provides an easy way to capture user input in your Node.js command line interface applications.
-This application uses inquirer methods for asking questions and returns the answer by using .then promise function.
+nquirer is an NPM package that provides an easy way to capture user input in your Node.js command line interface applications.
+This application uses inquirer methods for asking questions and returns the answer by using .then promise function.'

 ## License